xtuml/bridgepoint/doc-bridgepoint/notes/4859_class_ops/4859_class_ops_ant.md

 7.1 A manual test shall be defined in which the visual differentiation of operations in model explorer and on the canvas shall be tested.
+7.2 If manual underline drawing is used, the test must encompass using different zoom factors.

 ### End